 - What haven’t I asked you that I need to know?

-Interview a Real Estate Agent in 3 Parts
+Interview a real estate agent in 3 parts

-- 5 minutes: Go over logistics and next steps.
+- Go over logistics and next steps

 1. Let’s get down to basics

 The beginning of the call is the best place to get to know the agent’s business and how well they know the area.
-You’re listening for things that signal experience, knowledge about the area, and workload.
+You’re listening for things that signal experience, knowledge of the area, and workload.

 How long have you been in business?